 To enable swapping you either need to create a swap partition or a swap file.
 Creating a swap file is easy which I did using the below commands.

-sudo fallocate -l 1G /swapfile sudo chmod 600 /swapfile
+sudo fallocate -l 1G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile

 The first command creates a file named swapfile of size 1 GB in the root directory.
 The second command ensures that this file can only be accessed by root as we don’t want normal users to access this.
 Forgetting to set these permissions is a security risk!
+The third command initialises the file to be used as a swap file.

 Next we need to tell the operating system to use this swap file.
 You can do this by running the below command.